White House hit with fresh outbreak of coronavirus cases

 The influence of health professionals such as Anthony S. Fauci, the nation’s top infectious-disease specialist, has steadily waned under Meadows’s management.
 And Meadows has supported Trump’s strategy of pressing to reopen schools and send people back to work, arguing last month on CNN’s “State of the Union” that “we’re not going to control the pandemic.”

 A majority of Americans have disapproved of the president’s handling of the coronavirus almost from the start.
-As Election Day neared with the outbreak raging, some older voters, politically moderate women and other constituencies, blamed Trump for doing too little to blunt it.
+As Election Day neared with the outbreak raging, some older voters, politically moderate women and other constituencies blamed Trump for doing too little to blunt it.

 Declared the winner on Saturday, Biden has promised that, as president, he will listen to public health experts and try to bring the pandemic under control.
 Trump has not conceded the election, however, and his campaign issued a statement Saturday accusing Biden of “falsely posing” as the victor.